 The opening to Horizon Zero Dawn is super compelling.
 We are introduced to young Aloy, an outcast.
 The story is set in a future post-apocalyptic world where wild hostile mechanical beasts roam freely across majestic and diverse landscapes.
 Your task is to unravel the origin of Aloy and what happened to civilization to bring about its downfall.

 Horizon Zero Dawn is another open world action RPG with an enormous map to explore.
 It offers an original take on a much done post apocalyptic scenario.
 Its inhabitants live in tribal villages.
 The society that Aloy belongs to, the Nora, is matriarchal, with its inhabitants worshiping “Mother”.
-The places you visit on your journey with Aloy, such as Mothers Heart, make you feel like you are wandering into feral raves.
+The future in this scenario is all about feral rave camps and matriarchs.

-Aloy is a likable protagonist as you direct her through a grim, despairing world.
+Aloy is a likable protagonist, although a somewhat downplayed character.
 She is a capable warrior, quietly confident, occasionally sarcastic, modest and unassuming.
-She is met by a cast of characters on her journey who all want something from her, meaning there are PLENTY of side quests to play.
+She is met by a cast of characters on her journey who all want something from her, meaning there are PLENTY of side quests to play in HZD.
 In fact at times the side quests can feel like overkill and an annoyance as they distract you from Aloy’s central journey.
-Should I choose Aloy to be a bit more self centered and say no to the villagers that all need something from her and continuously send her on these pointless side quests?
-Occasionally I did because I figured I could go back to them later and I could put more focus on the central story line.
+Should I choose Aloy to be a bit more self centered and say no to the villagers?
+They all need something from her and continuously send her on these potentially pointless side quests.
+Occasionally I bypassed some of the side quests because I figured I could go back to them later and I was impatient to focus on the central story line.

 Horizon Zero Dawn does a good job with its character dialogue wheel for offering choices and witty come backs and the voice acting is second to none.
 However it doesn’t seem to shape Aloy’s character or mission in any meaningful way.
 But regardless of this, like all OCD game players, the temptation to leave no stone un-turned and to not embark on each side quest is difficult, just in case some vital aspect to the story is inadvertently missed.
 If you’re going to play Horizon Zero Dawn like all epic RPG’s it requires a serious investment of time.